tahayucegokk/basic-mapping-algorithm-java/README.md

+## Note:

+<b>This code can be useful in scenarios where the input string needs to be transformed with specified separators.</b>

 ## Function Works:
 <sup>
 In the first step, an array is created to hold the input string and separators.
 By default, this array contains "." and "," as separators.